 Let’s face it: Hiking through the mountains, walking through sand, it’s not going to be very easy if you’re in uncomfortable shoes!
 Are you hiking for a portion of your elopement?
-You will likely want shoes with solid traction so you are safe.
+Good solid footwear with actual tread is very important when walking and hiking on your elopement day.
 You will want shoes or boots with enough support to get you through your hike comfortably.

 But maybe boots aren’t your jam, though, don’t worry.
-You can always hike up the trail in your boots and switch into some fancy shoes at your destination.
-Really, there are no rules!
-Go along with whatever makes you comfortable and happy!
+You can always hike up the trail in your boots and switch into some fancy shoes at your destination!
+If you opt for changing shoes – they still need to have tread for safety!

 Timeliness is key for your big day!
 Elopements usually last from about 4-6 hours depending on what you include on your day.
 If good photography is important, you’ll want to avoid the mid day hours, from 10-3, when the light is harsh and blown out.
 Are you wanting to catch the morning alpenglow?
 Early morning is my favorite lighting but some people may not want to get up early and get married.
 So maybe you’ll want the romantic later afternoon until sunset photos to catch those hues and purples lighting up the sky.